Paul-Elvis-Otto/mlPaper/writeup/main.typ

 These two analysis show us important indicators, first of all, the western liberal democracy index has a very high correlation with the corruption index and the components of it as in our variables as well.

 This leads us to something we already anticipated to not distort our next modeling process we will need handle parts of the data differently.
 To further manifest that we clustered the different countries.

+Based on this knowledge gain we decided to create a subset that focuses on liberal western democracies, as the suggested data would also end in that cluster and as, from a theoretical point of view, corruption is also a sociietal problem which would also factor in with our models.
+We will perform further analysis for booth datasets.

+#figure(
+  image("./plots/missing_data_comparison.png", width: 80%),
+  caption: [
+   Missing data in Full dataset and subset
+  ],
+)

 We start this EDA by first looking in the development of corruption over time for all countries. as the first step we combine our own knowledge on the impact of political climate and corruption, therefore we ran a simple regresseion between the Liberal democracies index and the corruption index,  this regression already shows that there is a high cross correlation between these two. so that the liberal democracy index already explains around 25% of the model.